The phenomenal story of how Christo wrapped the Arc de Triomphe in 270,000 square feet of fabric

 Her team developed a triangle-based cage system that could encase the sculptures without obstructing the flowing folds of the fabric draped over them.
 The four cages weigh 10 tons each, and are more than 60 feet tall.
 Securing them in place required drilling into the Arc, which everyone wanted to keep to an absolute minimum.
 Reducing the amount of holes became an engineering challenge.

-Yavacheff wanted no more than 8 holes drilled for each of the 4 sculpture cages, or 16 holes per side of the building.
+Yavachev wanted no more than 8 holes drilled for each of the 4 sculpture cages, or 16 holes per side of the building.
 “They said it was impossible.
-It was back and forth,” Yavacheff says.
+It was back and forth,” Yavachev says.
 “And at the end I said, ‘Imagine you’re working for NASA and you can only do 16 [per building side], so figure it out.’
 And they did.”

 “When people hear we drilled eight holes per cage they’re a bit freaked out,” Burghartz says.
 “But for us, we were super proud of this because it involved a lot of optimization.”